 Surrogate Question: Has anyone ever worked with HIV positive parents?
 Answer: Yes, we have surrogates who choose to work with HIV positive parents, and we specifically work with doctors who specialize in the field.
 All of our surrogates, doctors, and Intended Parents participate in the HART Program.
 Any surrogate interested in this program can request a phone consultation with our IVF doctor so he can review the program and answer any questions you may have before committing to the program.
 As a part of the medical clearance process, you will also have an interview with an infectious disease specialist specializing in this program.
 Get more details about the HART Program at http://thehartprogram.com/

 Surrogate Question: Must I have children of my own to be a surrogate?
 Answer: Yes, you must have had at least one child in the last ten years to apply to be a surrogate with GS Moms.
 This is to ensure that you can have a successful pregnancy without any history of complications.
-If you have questions about this process, please email Celeste@gsmoms.com and we are happy to share our personal experiences and schedule a phone consultation with you as well.
-Our entire team is made up of repeat egg donors, surrogates, or previous Intended Parents.
+If you have questions about this process, please email Michelle@gsmoms.com.
+We are happy to share our personal experiences and schedule a phone consultation with you as well.
+Our entire team is made up of repeat egg donors, surrogates, and previous Intended Parents.

 Surrogate Question: How soon after delivery can I be a surrogate again?
 Answer: This will depend on additional medical clearance and your availability.
 Typically, this is no earlier than six months after delivery.
 Most RE’s will recommend that you be six months post-delivery with a vaginal birth and 12 months with a C-section until you transfer.
 All RE’s are different, so it cannot hurt to apply and see when would be best for transfer according to the clinic.
 Also, many parents are willing to match with a repeat surrogate and then wait for the correct time for transferal.
 Since the medical clearance, contracts, and completed medications can take three months it is not always a very long wait for the parents by the time you match!